ArcPen/SomeChess/README.md

 ## How To Run
 1. You can directly run the "main.py" file.
 Then it will run as usual (as the homework required) and automatically save a log file named after a 5 digit random number.
-2. Or you can open python at the folder and run "from main import *".
+2. Or you can open python in terminal at the folder path and run "from main import *".
 That will do.